Women of Algiers: 1834 painting

-The 1834 painting was first displayed at the 1834 Salon in Paris, where it received mixed reviews.
+The 1834 painting was first displayed at the Salon of 1834 in Paris, where it received mixed reviews.
 The art critic Gustave Plance wrote in a review for Revue des deux mondes that Delacroix's painting Femmes d'Alger dans leur Appartement was about painting and nothing more, painting that is fresh, vigorous, advanced with spirit, and of an audacity completely venetian, yet yielding nothing to the masters it recalls.
 King Louis Philippe purchased the painting in 1834 and presented it to the Musée du Luxembourg.
 In 1874 the painting was moved to the Louvre, Paris where it remains today as part of the permanent collection.

 The work depicts four women enclosed in a lavishly decorated room.
 Three of the women are sumptuously adorned with loose, billowing garments and gold jewellery.
 One woman has a pink flower in her hair.
 The fourth woman is a black enslaved person who exits the scene, looking over her left shoulder towards the seated women.
 Delacroix perfectly rendered the features of the women's clothing, adornments, and the interior decor in great detail.
 This attention to details follows through from his 1832 Algerian sketches into the 1834 oil painting of the same scene.
 The painting has been applauded by scholars for its attempted ethnographic depiction, both in the relatively clothed forms of the females and the title of the painting itself, as it is devoid of the objectifying terms odalisque or harem.
 Delacroix's Women of Algiers does not depict an overtly eroticized version of the Oriental female, as other artists did, such as Jean-Auguste-Dominique Ingres' salacious depiction in his 1814 painting Grande Odalisque.

 Although there is a desire for realism to evoke the decorative mood, the work fails to extend the desire for realism to the women themselves, and the social customs of the harem.
 There is almost no narrative in the stagnant space.
 The women are cloistered together, not engaging with one another.
 The challenging stare of the women on the left reflects hostility towards the permeation of the private space.
 Aside from this glance there is no depiction of the nineteenth century social customs of the harems of elite Algerian culture.
 Ultimately Delacroix's stolen glance into the Algerian harem provided him with little visual information to create a realistic image.

 With these gaps in visual information Delacroix fills the voids with his own European interpretation, resulting in a subtler version of the fantasy female.
 With the exposed décolletage, loose unbounded clothing and languid poses, Delacroix's Algerian females are still situated in the European oriental dream.
 The addition of stereotypical Orientalist motifs, such as the narghile pipe, charcoal burner, and the odalisques pose.
 Together they create a fictional image that parallels the European fantasy of the harem more than reality.
 The nineteenth century European viewer's connotations of the "narghile pipe" with smoking hashish or opium, as well as the connotations of the loose unbound clothing to sexual immorality, added to this Western fantasy.